 Soon we begin our celebration of Advent, which is essentially New Year’s Day for the Church.
 Advent is when we start telling the story again, the story of how Jesus Christ fulfilled the story of Israel in his life, death, resurrection, and ascension, and how we now live with him by the Spirit and await his final return.

 Every year we tell the story again, because we need to immerse ourselves in it, because it is the true story of the world.
 It is the report of what God is doing in the world to redeem and restore all things, the proclamation of how God was in Christ, reconciling the world to himself.

 We immerse ourselves in this story every year because our identity comes from the stories we tell and the rituals we participate in.
 We immerse ourselves in THIS story because our culture loudly proclaims alternative stories that seek to tell us who we are, and claim our allegiance.
 Some of those stories (from McKnight’s The King Jesus Gospel):

-- Individualism — the story that “I” am the center of the universe
+- Individualism — the story that I operate autonomously at the center of the universe

-- Consumerism — the story that I am what I own
+- Consumerism — the story that I am what I choose and purchase

-- New Age — the story that we are gods
+- Militarism — the story that might makes right

 Immersing ourselves in the True Story